 Although it looks like paper boxboard, beer and soda packaging contains plastic (to stay strong when wet) and is NOT recyclable.

-Working bicycles in good condition can be offered to charities (search online via “bicycle donation”) or private organizations (e.g. www.pedalpeople.coop) that will use them, or may be gifted to individuals via free on-line posting services like Freecycle.org.
+Working bicycles in good condition can be offered to charities (search online via “bicycle donation”) or private organizations (e.g. www.pedalpeople.coop) that will use them, or may be gifted to individuals via free via an online sharing group (e.g. Freecycle.org or a Buy Nothing Facebook group).
 For recycling options, see “scrap metal.”

 See more info under “Vehicles.”
 Boats might be accepted in bulky waste collections at some municipal transfer stations: call first.
-All automotive type fluids must be drained.
+All automotive type fluids must be drained and properly disposed of.